golang/vscode-go/docs/settings.md

 The number of milliseconds to delay before execution.
 Resets with each keystroke.

 #### `enabled`
 If true, runs gotype on the file currently being edited and reports any semantic or syntactic errors found.
+Disabled when the language server is enabled.

 ### `go.logging.level`